abuisman/freudjs/README.md

   Freud.init()
 ````

-You can also apply many behaviours through passing behaviours through the freud function:
+You can also apply many behaviours through passing behaviours through the FreudJS function:

 ````
 -- HTML: